-The display always shows the status of both receivers and the transmitter.
+The display shows the status of both receivers and the transmitter.
 The light at the left of the top and bottom line indicates which receiver is receiving.
-The display also indicates which memory channel is in use and which guard channel is in use.

-A "TX" (no TX CTCSS toneprogrammed) or "TT" (TX CTCSS tone programmed) on the right side of the display indicates whether the guard or main channel is active when transmitting.
+The display also indicates the memory channel in use and the guard channel in use.
+A "TX" (no TX tone/codes programmed) or "TT"(either TX tone or code programmed) on the right side of the display indicates whether the guard or main channel is active when transmitting.
 The transmit frequency is also shown.
-In the receive mode the display shows "RX" beside the receive frequency if no RX CTCSS tone is programmed and "RT" if a CTCSS tone is programmed.
+In the receive mode the display shows "RX" beside the receive frequency if no RX tone or DPL code is programmed and "RT" if a CTCSS tone or DPL code is programmed.

-When the transceiver is in either of the operating frequency or CTCSS tone programming modes and you must respond to a call, click the microphone PTT once (the radio will not transmit during this click).
+When the transceiver is in either of the operating frequency or CTCSS tone/DPL code programming modes and you must respond to a call, click the microphone PTT once (the radio will not transmit during this click).
 This will cause the transceiver to revert back to the normal operating mode and communications with the caller can proceed in the usual fashion.